kkpan11/ete/doc/tutorial/tutorial_smartview.rst

 In addition to those, some elements have extra attributes:

 - **dot**

   - **shape**: Figure (circle, square, ...) or its number of sides, representing the node.
   - **radius**: The approximate radius in pixels of the dot.

 - **collapsed** (only used from the tree style)

-  - **shape**: Representation of collapsed nodes as "skeleton" or "outline"
+  - **shape**: Representation of collapsed nodes as "skeleton" or "outline".

 Example of simple change